David Peckinpah

-David Ernest Peckinpah (September 5, 1951 – April 23, 2006) was a television writer, producer and director.
+David Ernest Peckinpah (September 5, 1951 – April 23, 2006) was a Canadian television writer, producer and director.
 David was the nephew of film director Sam Peckinpah and son of Denver "Denny" Peckinpah, a Fresno County Superior Court Judge.
 He was the writer and producer of several series including the cable TV shows DEA, Silk Stalkings, Sliders and Beauty and the Beast.
 He also had a number of series in development at the time of his death.

 Sliders

 Fox brought Peckinpah onto the television series Sliders in its third season.
 Peckinpah has been derided by fans, who argue that his involvement (and by extension Fox's more hands-on involvement) caused the show to "jump the shark".

-Peckinpah is believed to be responsible for the departure of cast member John Rhys-Davies.
-While John Rhys-Davies had been an outspoken critic of the show's writing quality since the first season, Fox supported him; only David Peckinpah, who was assigned to the show in its third season, wanted him out.
+Peckinpah and his execution of the studio's wishes along with his own changes eventually caused the departure of cast members John Rhys-Davies (an outspoken critic of studio interference impacting writing quality since the first season) and Sabrina Lloyd who were unhappy with the repeated changes to the shows original vision.
+Peckinpah retaliated to both the criticism and their leaving the show by having their respective characters go through humiliating situations before their eventual deaths, including having Lloyd's character, Wade Welles, sent to an alien breeding internment camp.
 Rhys-Davies later vowed that he would not return to Sliders as long as Peckinpah had a hand in the show.

 Sliders co-creator Tracy Tormé was highly critical of Sliders in its third season.
 When the show was cancelled and the show was picked up by the Sci-Fi Channel, Tormé attempted to retake control of the series.
 One of Tormé's conditions was the removal of David Peckinpah from the series.
 Peckinpah had already signed a two-year contract with Universal, and Universal elected to keep Peckinpah.
 Tormé left the series.